BaboyaChoch/Heap/README.md

 The programs reads inputFile.txt for operations to be performed on the heap.

+## Commands
-Command IN: Inserts a element into the 3-ary heap
+### Command IN: Inserts a element into the 3-ary heap

-Command EM: Extracts the minimum element from the 3-ary heap
+### Command EM: Extracts the minimum element from the 3-ary heap

-Command DK: Decreases the value of the element at position 5 to a given value
+### Command DK: Decreases the value of the element at position 5 to a given value

 ## Sample